MineralsCloud/qha/README.md

 `qha/tests/test_unit_conversion.py`

 #### The `./examples/` folder

-This folder contains two examples for demo purpose.
+This folder contains two examples for demonstration purpose.

 ##### The `./examples/silicon` folder

-This folder conations example to perform the single-configuration calculation; Also, an example to generate the input file for `qha` code is included, check `examples/silicon/make_inpu/README` for details;
+This folder conations an example to perform the single-configuration calculation.
+Also, an example to generate the input file for the `qha` code is included, check `examples/silicon/make_input/README` for details;

-`examples/silicon/input`: input file for `qha`;
+`examples/silicon/input`: The input file for `qha`;

-`examples/silicon/settings.yaml`: This file is the calculation control file.
+`examples/silicon/settings.yaml`: This file is the computational settings file.

 ##### The `./examples/ice VII` folder

-`examples/ice VII/input_01` : input_01 through input_52 are input files of 52 distinguish configurations;
+`examples/ice VII/input_01` : `input_01` through `input_52` are the input files of 52 distinguish configurations;
 `examples/ice VII/input_02`
 `examples/ice VII/input_03`
 `…`
 `examples/ice VII/input_52`

-`examples/ice VII/settings.yaml`: This file is the calculation control file, see the tutorial for more details.
+`examples/ice VII/settings.yaml`: This file is the computational settings file, see our online [tutorial](https://mineralscloud.github.io/qha/tutorials/index.html) for more details.

-#### The `./docs/` folder

-This folder contains necessary files to generate the tutorial in `HTML` format via `sphinx` package, please check our [tutorial website](https://mineralscloud.github.io/qha/tutorials/doc.html) for details.

 ## License